 Please attach the following documents during your application procedure:

 The educational objectives of the Master’s Degree in “Scienza e tecnica delle attività motorie preventive e adattate” aim to give graduates specific skills in the following areas:

-• Design, management and management of motor activities for the evolutive, adult and elderly age;
+• Design and management of motor activities for the developmental, adult and elderly ages

-• Organization and management of sports and recreational sports activities in the recovery communities, health facilities and health services and aggregation centers designing, conducting and managing motor activities aimed at preventing, maintaining and recovering the best physical efficiency even in sports ;
+• Organization and management of sports and recreational sports activities in recovery communities, health facilities,health services and aggregation centers, designing, conducting and managing motor activities aimed at preventing, maintaining and recovering the best physical efficiency, also in sports contexts

-• Ability to enter into research fields in the field of Movement Sciences.
+• Ability to enter into research fields in the field of Mobility Sciences

 Study plan and further information are available at this link

 The identified career opportunities are the following :